NCSU-Libraries/data-viz-workshops/Python_Open_Labs/README.md

 # Python Open Labs

-This series provides an introduction to core concepts for working with data in Python using the Pandas data analysis library and an opportunity to apply these concepts in an open, supported environment.
-The format of each open lab consists of a guided activity covering specific concepts followed by extended open time for self-guided practice using datasets and activities provided by the instructors.
-During this open time participants will have access to instructors and peers for questions and support.
+These materials provide an introduction to core concepts for working with data in Python using the pandas data analysis library and were originally used for instructor-led open lab sessions.
+Each open lab consisted of a guided activity covering specific concepts followed by extended open time for self-guided practice using datasets and activities provided by the instructors.
+During open time participants had access to instructors and peers for questions and support.

+## Credits

+These materials were developed by Claire Cahoon and Walt Gurley at the NC State University Libraries.